CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+All users (privileged and program account users) requesting access to the LINCS Technology Project system are required to read the LINCS’ Rules of Behaviors, complete an account request form and sign both documents.
+Appendix B includes the Rules of Behavior, describing the user’s responsibilities and expected behavior when using the application and also includes the User Acknowledgement form.
+Account management procedures are described in detail in the SSP.

 ### Part a)

 #### CivicActions Responsibility

 CivicActions maintains an Acceptable Use Policy that all CivicActions personnel are required to abide by when working with CivicActions operated systems.
-This information is available on CivicActions Github system under Security Policy".
+This information is available in the CivicActions Handbook under Security Policy here: <https://civicactions-handbook.readthedocs.io/en/latest/03-policies/security/#acceptable-use-policy>.